Liberty Island and the Statue of Liberty

 The southern shore of Bedloe’s Island.

 After the American Revolution, Bedloe’s Island continued to change ownership.
 From 1793 to 1796, the French (allies of the colonists during the Revolution) were ceded control of the island, appointed a Governor, and used the island as an isolation station.
-During this period; however, the young American government realized that Bedloe’s Island had a value beyond its use as a quarantine station.
-Since the British had easily invaded New York with very little resistance during the American Revolution, the protection of New York became a top priority for the new government.
+During this period, however, the young American government realized that Bedloe’s Island had value beyond its use as a quarantine station.
+Since the British had easily invaded New York with little resistance during the American Revolution, protecting New York became a top priority for the new government.
 With its clear view of the entrance to New York Harbor and New York City, Bedloe’s Island had great strategic value as a defense post.

 Castle Clinton Today by the National Park Service

-Other newly erected or refurbished forts along New York harbor included: Fort Hamilton in Bay Ridge, Brooklyn, Fort Wadsworth on Staten Island, Fort Gibson on Ellis Island, Fort Clinton in Manhattan (now known as Castle Clinton), and Fort Columbus and Fort Williams on Governor’s Island.
+Other newly erected or refurbished forts along New York harbor included Fort Hamilton in Bay Ridge, Brooklyn, Fort Wadsworth on Staten Island, Fort Gibson on Ellis Island, Fort Clinton in Manhattan (now known as Castle Clinton), and Fort Columbus and Fort Williams on Governor’s Island.
 In later years, many of these forts were used as recruiting and ordnance depots.

 In 1834, an interstate agreement between New York and New Jersey placed Bedloe’s Island within New York.
 New Jersey, however, retained rights to waters and all submerged land surrounding the island.

 Fort Wood served as an ordnance depot between 1851 and 1876.
-During the first year, about 600 men were stationed at the fort which was half-covered with tents and very crowded.
-By 1852, soldiers were moving around the harbor and Fort Wood was almost deserted.
+During the first year, about 600 men were stationed at the fort, which was half-covered with tents and very crowded.
+By 1852, soldiers were moving around the harbor, and Fort Wood was almost deserted.
 Occupation picked up during the Civil War, beginning in 1861 when the fort served as a depot.
 The army remained active on Bedloe’s Island until 1937.

 After the Union won the Civil War in 1865, a French political intellectual and anti-slavery activist named Edouard de Laboulaye proposed that a statue representing liberty be built for the United States.
 This monument would honor the United States’ centennial of independence and friendship with France.
-French sculptor Auguste Bartholdi supported Laboulaye’s idea and in 1870, began designing the statue of “Liberty Enlightening the World.”
+French sculptor Auguste Bartholdi supported Laboulaye’s idea and, in 1870, began designing the statue of “Liberty Enlightening the World.”

 In 1876, French artisans and craftsmen began constructing the Statue in France under Bartholdi’s direction.
 The arm holding the torch was completed in 1876 and shown at the Centennial Exposition in Philadelphia.
 The head and shoulders were completed in 1878 and displayed at the Paris Universal Exposition.
 The entire Statue was completed and assembled in Paris between 1881 and 1884.
-Also in 1884, construction on the pedestal began in the United States.
+Also, in 1884, construction on the pedestal began in the United States.

-After the Statue was presented to Levi P Morton, the U.S. minister to France, on July 4, 1884, in Paris, it was disassembled and shipped to the United States aboard the French Navy ship, Isère.
+After the Statue was presented to Levi P Morton, the U.S. minister to France, on July 4, 1884, in Paris, it was disassembled and shipped to the United States aboard the French Navy ship Isère.
 The Statue arrived in New York Harbor on June 17, 1885, and was met with great fanfare.
 Unfortunately, the pedestal for the Statue was not yet complete.

 Statue of Liberty unveiled

-At the time of its dedication in 1886, President Grover Cleveland placed the Statue of Liberty under the administration of the U.S. Lighthouse Board, since it was categorized as a federal lighthouse.
+At the time of its dedication in 1886, President Grover Cleveland placed the Statue of Liberty under the administration of the U.S. Lighthouse Board since it was categorized as a federal lighthouse.
 Although the Statue’s torch had been electrified for use as a lighthouse in 1886, the Statue had not been designed for this purpose and was not very effective.
 In 1901, the Statue was transferred to the U.S. Department of War.

 Statue of Liberty Pedestal

 Work on the island was completed by 1957.
-The renovation marked a turning point for Bedloe’s Island because it transformed the island into a park.
+The renovation marked a turning point for Bedloe’s Island because it transformed it into a park.
 To commemorate this event, Bedloe’s Island was renamed Liberty Island in 1956 through a joint resolution in Congress and signed into law by President Dwight D. Eisenhower.

 Ellis Island, New York